sudosoph/docs/content/topic-guides/billing-portal.md

 ---
 title: Billing Portal
-description: Information on how to setup billing for section.io.
+description: Information on how to setup billing for Section.
 keywords: CDN, billing, account management
 aliases:
   - /billing-portal/